h-idei/pvrnn_sa/README.md

         ・"plot_timeseries.py": Program for generating figure

 3-1.
-Learning experiment (It may take about one day to train one neural network.)
+Learning experiment (It may take about one day and a half to train one neural network.)

         cd /training/example/
         python example_of_training_rnn_part.py